mosip/documentation/docs/inji-mobile-wallet/versions/version-0.11.0-inji/README.md

 We are excited to announce the release of **Inji Version 0.11.0** .
 This release is compatible with v0.11.0 Mimoto release.
 As part of 0.11.0, Inji introduces below mentioned key features:

-* VC download using KBA
+* VC download using KBI
 * Data backup and restore
 * Improved UI / UX